Working papers

 the earlier September 2022 version appeared as TILEC Discussion Paper No. 2022-16, CCP Working Paper No. 22-07, and was discussed in the CCP Policy Brief

 Do search engines produce better results because their algorithm is better, or because they can access more data from past searches?
-We document that the algorithm of a small search engine can produce non-personalized results that are of similar quality to the dominant firm’s (Google) if it has enough data.
-Overall differences in the quality of search results are explained by searches for rare queries.
-This is confirmed by results from an experiment, in which we keep the search engine algorithm fixed and only vary the amount of data it uses as input.
+We document that the algorithm of a small search engine can produce non-personalized results that are of similar quality to the dominant firm’s (Google) for certain types of search queries.
+Overall differences in the quality of search results are explained by searches for rare queries, which constitute 74% of the traffic in our data.
+We conduct an experiment, in which we keep the algorithm of a small search engine fixed and only vary the amount of data it uses as input.
+Our results show that giving small search engines access to more data about rare queries improves their quality.
+Mandatory data sharing by large search engines is a necessary, yet not a sufficient condition to increase the competitiveness of the search market.

 This figure shows the evolution of the price patients paid for a dermatological procedure.
 The treatment group had transparent prices from week 31 onward, while the control group did not.